jhburns/ExperienceCapture/README.md

 # Experience Capture

-The project aims to simplify and empower data collection from interactive technologies.

-It uses a client-server model to do so, and is broken down into important folders:
+This project is a custom video game analytics platform that is designed to support research needs.
+The four main parts are:
+  - [Unity asset package](https://docs.unity3d.com/Manual/AssetPackages.html) client that integrates into any Unity game.
+  - Back-end server that receives, stores, and processes captured data from play-sessions.
+  - Front-end client that coordinates authentication and allows users to manage data.
+  - Deploy system that allows repeatable and automated deploys of the service to [Amazon Web Services (AWS)](https://aws.amazon.com/).

+Briefly, the main strength of this game analytics platform is to capture all data each frame, instead of using an event-based model.
+As a result, it is both easier to capture large amounts of data, hence the name, and perform arbitrary analytics work after a play-session.
+More on this in the [documentation]().

+## Folders

-- *ExampleUnityGame/* is an example game using the client.
+- `ExampleUnityGame/` is an demo game showing off the client.
-- *ClientDevelopmentGame/* is a game used to develop the client.
+- `ClientDevelopmentGame/` is the game used to develop the client.
+- `Server/` is a collection of back-end services for collection and processing data.
+- `Deploy/` is an automated system to deploy the server to AWS in a repeatable way.
-- *SetupTestGame/* is a game for testing how easy/possible it is to integrate into the asset into a new game.
+- `SetupTestGame/` is a game for testing if it is possible to integrate the client asset into a new game.
-- *Server/* is a back-end service for collection and analyzing data.

-## Extra Folders

-- *Deploy/* bakes images and manages cloud deploys.
-- *.github/* Contains the workflow files.
+- `.github/`` Contains the workflow files, defining [https://github.com/features/actions].
+- `Documentation/` has most of the documentation of course.

-## Setup
+## Setup Games

-All of the games only need Unity 2018.2.11f, link: https://unity3d.com/unity/whatsnew/unity-2018.2.11.
+All of the games only need Unity (2018.2.11f)[https://unity3d.com/unity/whatsnew/unity-2018.2.11], which can be installed through Unity Hub.

-For the [server README](https://github.com/jhburns/ExperienceCapture/tree/master/Server#server) for setup info about that.
+## Other Setup

+The other services (server, deploy, ..) only have the requirement of having [Docker](https://docs.docker.com/install/) installed locally.
+For deploys, having various cloud services is needed.
+See the README in each folder for more information on each service.